 - 2015 - 2016 You Tube Burn Awareness Video Contest - for high school students

 - Massachusetts Burn Injury Reporting System – M-BIRS Data

 - National Burn Awareness Week – Information on burn prevention and educational materials for download or order

-- National Fire Protection Association - information on scald burns
+- U.S. Fire Administration – information on scald and other burn prevention

 - Remove the victim from the area of danger and call 9-1-1.

 - Cool the burn area with cold water; never use grease, butter, ointments, lotions or fats.